sojs-coder/Worker_Threads_Test/README.md

 # Worker_Threads_Test

-Testing out how worker_threads works and possible use cases
+Testing out how worker_threads performs and possible use cases

 We looped over a massive quantity of numbers and squared them to simulate a difficult work job for the comupter